The magic number is 10,000 hours, but that amount isn’t the exact measure for everyone.

 This shows that quality of practice is just as important quantity, and that’s where talent scouting comes into play.

-“If you enter a talent pathway, you’re more likely to receive quality coaching, better access to resources, facilities, all those types of things,” Jonathan said.
+“If you enter a talent pathway, you’re more likely to receive quality coaching, better access to resources, facilities, all those types of things,” Jonathan says.

 Of course, not every NRL player enters a talent pathway at the age of 14, and plenty still make it to the professional level from a later start.

-“There are still those who don’t enter that talent pathway until under 17s, under 19s, and they’re still going on to make it to a higher level,” Jonathan said.
+“There are still those who don’t enter that talent pathway until under 17s, under 19s, and they’re still going on to make it to a higher level,” Jonathan says.